steveking-gh/brink/README.md

 ## `align <align expression> [, <pad byte value>];`

-The align statement writes pad bytes into the current section until the current location counter reaches the specified alignment.
+The align statement writes pad bytes into the current section until the absolute location counter reaches the specified alignment.
 Align writes 0 as the default pad byte value, but the user may optionally specify a different value.

 Example: